Skip to content

 const ct_ratio = ct_act_prim / ct_act_sec;

-• Firmware ≥1.3 required
+• Firmware version 1.3 or higher required

-• All fields are visible, no hidden fields
+• All fields are visible; no hidden fields

-• Observe endianness correctly
+• Ensure correct endianness

-• Optimize profiles — Payload size depending on use case
+• Optimize profiles Payload size depending on use case

 Specifications subject to change without notice.
 All information provided without guarantee.